Kurdak-Sargat Tatars

 Kurdak-Sargat Tatars are a sub-group of Siberian Tatars.
-They are settled in Omsk Oblast, mainly in the Ust-Ishimsky and Tevrizsky district, and in Tyumen Oblast, in the Vagaysky district.
+They are settled in Omsk oblast, mainly in the Ust-Ishimsky, Tevrizsky, and Znamensky Districts, with also some in eastern part of Vagaysky district in Tyumen oblast.
 Their historical administrative center was the town of Qyzyl-Tura.

 Peoples of Siberia in the 16th century.

-They speak Tevriz speach of Tobol-Irtysh dialect of Siberian Tatar language.
+They speak Tevriz, a variant of the Tobol-Irtysh dialect of the Siberian Tatar language.

 Origin and ethnogenesis

 Kurdak-Sargat Tatars are descended from the earliest Turkic settlers in the area, southern Khanty, as well as Noghay and Tobol Tatar elements (the latter date from 1580's).
 One characteristic is a lack of intermixing with Bukharans.
 If intermixing with Bukharans was present, it was with earlier Uzbeks.
-Kurdak Tatars have a Kipchak layer in their ethnogenesis, as is withnesed with the ethnonym Qaraqipchaq.
+Kurdak Tatars have a Kipchak layer in their ethnogenesis, as is withnessed with the ethnonym Qaraqipchaq.

 Sargat-Utuz Tatars are descended of the Khitans, an originally Mongolic group that later became Turkicized.
 They are also the descendants of the “Otuz Tatars” of the Orkhon Inscriptions.

 Immigrant Volga-Ural Tatars settled among the Kurdak-Sargat Tatars in the later periods, in the late 19th and early 20th centuries.

+According to N. F. Katanov, who studied the legends of Siberian Tatars, noted that the army of Kuchum Khan was divided into four wings: Kordak (Kurdak), Turaly, Ayaly, and Baraba.